-HB110 the State Budget for fiscal years 2022 and 2023 provided an increase in funding for the School District under the Fair Funding Formula, although it was not fully phased-in as was hoped.
+The State budget under House Bill 33 for fiscal years 2024 and 2025 will provide an increase for funding for the School District under the Fair Funding Formula as the phase-in of the funding formula continues.

 The School District has received a generous amount of Federal grant dollars to help offset the increased COVID-related expenditures which has helped tremendously to maintain General Fund balances.
-Growth in income taxes as well as estimated increases in property tax revenue have allowed for positive General Fund balance projections within the Five-Year Forecast.
+Growth in income taxes, State foundation, as well as estimated increases in property tax revenue have allowed for positive General Fund balance projections within the Five-Year Forecast.
+The School District is fortunate to be in a steady financial position to maintain full level of programming, while also addressing needed pay increases to attract and retain staff and maintaining facilities, given the current rate of inflation and supply chain issues.